Cecilia-Rz/CS143B-Project-Process-and-Resource-Management/README.md

 ---

 ### 2. create process
-Creates a new process with priority level <p>.
+Creates a new process with priority level p.

 ```
 cr <p>